Roger/pvsim/README.md

 #### API

-This container only starts a socketio server in flask, but al the events are sent from PV, using socketio multiprocess support, using rabbitmq.
+This container only starts a socketio server in flask, but all the events are sent from PV, using socketio multiprocess support, using rabbitmq.

 #### Static - nginx and react application(Control Panel)